ProzorroUKR/openprocurement.api/docs/source/standard/award.rst

         Id of related :ref:`lot`.
 Only if `tender.procurementMethodType` is `negotiation` or `negotiation.quick`.

+:qualified:
+    bool

+    Confirms the absence of grounds for refusal to participate in accordance with Article 17 of the Law of Ukraine "On Public Procurement".

+Additionally in :ref:`defense`, :ref:`esco`, :ref:`competitivedialogue`, :ref:`cfaua`, :ref:`open`, :ref:`openua` and :ref:`openeu`:

 :eligible:
     bool

     Confirms compliance of eligibility criteria set by the procuring entity in the tendering documents.

-:qualified:
-    bool

-    Confirms the absence of grounds for refusal to participate in accordance with Article 17 of the Law of Ukraine "On Public Procurement".

 Additionally in :ref:`limited`: